GitaStreet/jekyll-amp/README.md

 - Optional alternative non-AMP pages.
 - 2 languages for now.
 - For additional speed: Complete removal of whitespace stripping of comments for additional speed.
 This is accomplished by additions to _config.yml and wrapping the layout in "compression.html".
 For code readability you can uncomment // layout: compress in the relevant template when in development.
-- Added menu using
+- Added menu using.
 - Google Webfonts and Font Awesome Icons via CDN.
-See valid option for AMP Pages ( https://www.ampproject.org/docs/guides/responsive/custom_fonts)
+See valid option for AMP Pages ( https://www.ampproject.org/docs/guides/responsive/custom_fonts).

 # Likely to Be Added Later
 - Possibility of adding all types of supported JSON-LD formats.